• Home

 Teach Relaxation Techniques

 Relaxation techniques are beneficial for most people, but they can be especially helpful for children with ADHD.
-Structured breathing exercises, meditation, and other relaxation techniques can help affected children reduce the amount of mental noise they’re perceiving, helping them hone in on just a few feelings and emotions.
-With time, these techniques can help children better manage their emotional responses, allowing them to be more deliberate with their actions.
+Structured breathing exercises, meditation, and other calming strategies can help children reduce the mental noise they experience, allowing them to focus on a few specific feelings and emotions.
+Over time, these techniques can support better emotional regulation and more intentional behavior.
+For families seeking additional support, resources for ADHD Treatment Baltimore, or professional support elsewhere, may include programs that integrate these practices into a broader, evidence-based treatment plan.

 Encourage Physical Activity